kabarton62/sqliStore/README.md

 ## Installation

-The application is packaged as a Docker application.
-Clone and download a copy for the application
+The application is packaged as a Docker container.
+Clone and download a copy of the application:

     git clone https://github.com/kabarton62/sqliStore.git